 He also wrote two opera librettos and an unpublished book-length poem on the life of Phillis Wheatley.
 Patterson read his works widely, from local venues to the Library of Congress in Washington, D.C., and at the 60th Birthday Celebration of Chinua Achebe at the University of Nigeria.
 He collaborated with his wife to create Black Poets Reading, a non-profit speakers' bureau; he represented the U.S. at the Struga Festival in Macedonia.
 He was an Umbra Poet who served on the executive boards of the Poetry Society of America, the PEN American Center, and the Walt Whitman Birthplace.

 Patterson was also a well-known figure on the Long Island poetry landscape, a dignified voice for poetry who served for many years as a mentor to many individual writers regionally.
 His poetry also appeared in publications like Transatlantic Review, Ohio Review, and Beloit Poetry Journal, as well as in many anthologies, including "The Poetry of the Negro," "New Black Voices," "The Norton Introduction to Literature," and "The Best American Poetry of 1996."

-Patterson joined the New York City College faculty in 1968 and was the founder of its Langston Hughes Festival, which he directed from 1973 to 1993.
+Patterson joined the New York City College faculty in 1968 and founded its Langston Hughes Festival, which he directed from 1973 to 1993.
 Patterson was on the board of the Walt Whitman Birthplace for many years.
 Ray Patterson died on April 5, 2001, at 71.
 He is survived by a daughter, Ama Patterson, a sister, Carol Patterson Lewis of Plainfield, N.J., and two grandchildren.